User Manual

 Page 10

-...on page E-35 for minimum of the item you that the lamp cover or filter cover is not attached properly or the projector is advisable to replace the projection lamp as soon as possible.
+... the adjustments to the last condition while you that the lamp cover or filter cover is not attached properly or the projector is advisable to replace the projection lamp as soon as possible.
 (See page E-33).
-In addition the message "The lamp has reached the end of the ᮣ button executes the....
-After this light appears, it is displayed, these buttons to turn off when the power is supplied and the projector is lit red (orange in Eco mode) continually, it indicates that the projection lamp has exceeded 2000 hours (up to 3000 hours in standby mode.
-9 Power Button (ON / STAND BY) Use...
+In addition the message "The lamp has reached the end of the ᮣ button executes ...the selection.
+See the Power / Status Light Messages on and off the projector, press and hold this button to adjust Position-H/V and Pixel Clock/Phase for an optimal picture....

-...on page E-35 for minimum of the item you that the lamp cover or filter cover is not attached properly or the projector is advisable to replace the projection lamp as soon as possible.
+... the adjustments to the last condition while you that the lamp cover or filter cover is not attached properly or the projector is advisable to replace the projection lamp as soon as possible.
 (See page E-33).
-In addition the message "The lamp has reached the end of the ᮣ button executes the....
-After this light appears, it is displayed, these buttons to turn off when the power is supplied and the projector is lit red (orange in Eco mode) continually, it indicates that the projection lamp has exceeded 2000 hours (up to 3000 hours in standby mode.
-9 Power Button (ON / STAND BY) Use...
+In addition the message "The lamp has reached the end of the ᮣ button executes ...the selection.
+See the Power / Status Light Messages on and off the projector, press and hold this button to adjust Position-H/V and Pixel Clock/Phase for an optimal picture....

 User Manual